Relicum/BukkitRun/README.md

  The intended use is for define delays and periods of time when using the Bukkit scheduler and a BukkitRunnable

  Included is a modified version of BukkitRunnable called BukkitRun (To help avoid name conflicts)

+ THIS IS NOT A PLUGIN more info to follow.